 However, employer liability coverage in Workers Compensation cases does have a limit.
 Basic policy limits required by law range from $100,000 per employee for bodily injury to $500,000.
 Since it’s easy to see how one or two big claims could exhaust the limits of liability, employers are frequently encouraged to purchase increased liability coverage for a nominal cost.
 For example, a 2 or 3 percent premium increase could boost coverage from $500,000 to $1 million.

 How Much Does Workers Compensation Insurance Cost?

 Just like most insurance policies, the cost will vary based on the nature of your business, its size, its risk factors and its location.

 Typically, a small business owner with a few employees can expect to pay around $2,000 to $3,000 in Workers Compensation Insurance premiums annually.
-As employee headcount increases, premiums will also go up.
+As an employers payroll increases, premiums will also increase.

 It will naturally be more expensive to insure employees working on a particularly dangerous job where claims are frequent, such as construction.
 However, discounts are still available for businesses that implement work safety programs and enforce a drug free workplace.
 Premiums can also be reduced by purchasing a plan with a high deductible.

 It’s highly recommended that you research the insurance laws in your state to find out of if you need coverage, and the requirements.
 As a small business owner, knowing the insurance laws of your state is essential to protecting yourself and your employees.

 However, even if you aren’t mandated by law to carry a policy, it’s always better to be safe than sorry.
 Purchasing a policy now will save you headaches and even higher costs down the road.
 Plus, it’s the right thing to do to ensure your employees are taken care of if something happens to them on the job.